 - Discrimination in the digital space, hate speech, cyber-bullying and harassment.

-Secondly, the Symposium will also explore some possible ways ahead for the youth sector, looking in particular at
+Secondly, the Symposium also explored some possible ways ahead for the youth sector, looking in particular at

 - YOUTH WORK: smart youth work (including digital youth work), competences needed from practitioners; the role of youth work in developing young people’s media literacy; using digitalisation for youth empowerment;